Zibad: Zibad Castle

 Zibad Castle is one of the four historical monuments of Zibad.
 It is located in Gonabad and is believed to be the last shelter of the last Sasanian emperor Yazdegerd III.
-It was registered in 2001 as a national heritage property in Iran, as it is related to the history of pre-Islamic Iran.
-In addition to the castle of Zibad, there is also the royal castle of Zibad, nationally registered under the name of Shahab Castle in 2002.
+It was registered in 2001 as an Iranian national heritage property, as it is related to the history of pre-Islamic Iran.
+There is the royal castle nationally registered in 2002 under the name of Shahab Castle.
 Sources conflict as to the exact manner of the emperor's final moments.
-One suggests that after his defeat, he sought refuge at a millers near Marv, who killed Yazdegerd in order to obtain his jewelry, whilst the Cambridge History of Iran states that the miller was sent by Mahoe Suri.
+One suggests that after his defeat, he sought refuge at a mill near Marv, the latter who killed Yazdegerd in order to obtain his jewelry.
+The Cambridge History of Iran states that the miller was sent by Mahoe Suri.
 According to the history of Belazari, Yazdegerd III was defeated in a war in the city of Gonabad.